stuartcarnie/iCade-iOS/README.md

-# iCade-iOS
+# iCADE-iOS
-Project which demonstrates using iCade with iPad.
+Project which demonstrates using the iCADE and iControlPad with iOS devices.

 ## Demo
-Pair up you iCade, run the project and you're off.
+Pair up you iCADE or iControlPad, run the project and you're off.

 ## Usage
 To use in your own app, copy the following 3 files from the iCade folder: